Ben Macintyre: Adaptations

+In September 2007, Tom Hanks bought the rights to Macintyre's Agent Zigzag.
+It had not progressed by March 2009.

 In 2021, Operation Mincemeat, a cinematic adaptation of Macintyre's 2010's book of the same name, subtitled The True Spy Story that Changed the Course of World War II, premiered at Australia's British Film Festival, and was released to the public in 2022.

 Rogue Heroes: The History of the SAS, Britain's Secret Special Forces Unit That Sabotaged the Nazis and Changed the Nature of War, was adapted in 2022 under the title SAS: Rogue Heroes and released on 30 October 2022.

-On 8 December 2022, a six part series titled A Spy Among Friends premiered on the streaming service ITVX.
+On 8 December 2022, a six-part series titled A Spy Among Friends premiered on the streaming service ITVX.
 It is an adaptation of Macintyre's book: A Spy Among Friends: Kim Philby and the Great Betrayal.
 In April 2023 it was announced that the team behind A Spy Among Friends (actor Damian Lewis and director Alexander Cary) is developing further television dramas based on Macintyre books.

-In 2007, Tom Hanks bought the rights to Macintyre's Agent Zigzag.
-The film has been in various stages of development since.